KhiopsML/khiops-doc/README.md

 ### Deploy to khiops.org

-To deploy the web site to khiops.org, launch the "Website" workflow manually: go to the "Actions" tab, run the workflow on the `main` branch, and set the `deploy-gh-pages` input to `true`.
+To deploy the web site to khiops.org, launch the "Website" workflow manually: go to the "Actions" tab, run the workflow on the `dev` branch, and set the `deploy-gh-pages` input to `true`.